frap129/layman/README.md

   - [ ] Reload config without restarting swlm
 - [ ] More Layouts!
 - [ ] MasterStack:
-  - [ ] Fix popping window when stack is tabbed layout
   - [ ] Maintain user-set window sizes for each wndow position
   - [ ] Automatically arrange pre-existing windows into correct layout
-  - [x] ~Handle windows moved out of layout~
-- [x] ~Replace "windowClosed?" in WLMs with "windowRemoved", call it when a window closes OR moves to a different workspace~
-- [X] ~Differentiate WLMs that support window movement~
-  - [X] ~Add wrappers for window movement.
-Defaults would be used for WLMs that support movement, but WLMs that don't can override with better defaults (ex for MasterStack: replace up/down with move up/down in stack, left/right with rotation)~

 ## Installation